chen-qingyu/pyincpp/readme.md

 ### 4. Advantage

-The advantage of pytype is that it combines the high performance of C++ with the ease of use of Python, and can also be easily combined with other libraries, for example:
+The advantage of PyType is that it combines the high performance of C++ with the ease of use of Python, and can also be easily combined with other libraries, for example:

 ```cpp
 /*